Master of City & Regional Planning Program

 Students have an opportunity to develop a close working relationship with the planning faculty.
 Self-directed study, tailored to the student's interests and needs, is also encouraged.

-Applicants for admission to the Master of City & Regional Planning program are expected to:
+Applicants for admission to the Master of City and Regional Planning program are expected to:

-- Provide a statement (maximum of 500 words) demonstrating an understanding of, and areas of interest in, city and regional planning, career and educational objectives.
+- Demonstrate understanding of, and areas of interest in, city and regional planning from the perspective of their career and educational objectives, through the statement of purpose.

 Applicants lacking prerequisites or other background requirements for classified standing requirements may be admitted on a conditionally classified basis, depending on the results of an individual analysis of their applications.